2kool2/crop-copy-slide-restore/readme.md

 Click to fully restore the content via a sliding drop-down animation.

-All in an accessible manner.
+All delivered in an accessible manner.

 <br>